mnahmad24/HR_EMPLOYEE360_MITRE/README.md

 ## Getting Started

 1. Clone this project
-2. Modify the src/main/resources/config.yaml with the correct credentials
-	a.
-Reach out to pub sec platform engineering team for necessary credentials for workday & sharepoint
+2. Modify the src/main/resources/config.yaml with the correct credentials. (_Reach out to pub sec platform engineering team for necessary credentials for workday & sharepoint_)
 3. Run locally
 3. Call the APIs using postman
 	* Import the attached docs/employee_360_workday_sp_oracle.postman_collection.json into postman.